socnetv/app/docs/roadmaps/roadmap_ws16_report_csv_export.md

 ## Status

-🚧 In progress.
-Steps 0-2 done (baseline benchmarking, matrix-family CSV export, centrality/prestige CSV + dedup).
-Step 3 (long tail) not started.
+✅ Complete.
+All 4 steps done: baseline benchmarking, matrix-family CSV export, centrality/prestige CSV + dedup, and the Step 3 long tail (Reciprocity, standalone Eccentricity, Clustering Coefficient, Triad Census).
+Clique Census and Hierarchical Clustering are HTML-only permanently, by design (see Step 3 below) — not a gap.

 ## Background